-Following these directions, I was unable to get a positive result on the iron meteorite pictured above, which contains 6% nickel (the low end of the range among metal in meteorites).
+Following these directions, I was unable to get a positive result on an iron meteorite that contains 6% nickel (the low end of the range among metal in meteorites).
 The applicator did not turn red, but it did turn a rusty brown color.
 The problem as I see it, is that the test requires ionic (oxidized) nickel, and ammonium hydroxide does not liberate much ionic nickel from metal.

 As an experiment, I applied a tiny drop of 1% hydrochloric acid (0.3 molar) to the meteorite, waited 15 seconds, and repeated the DMG test by swabbing the acid drop.
 This time I got a positive result (left).
 The acid dissolved a small portion of the meteorite, putting nickel ions in solution.
 The manufacturer of the test kit is not likely to suggest this work-around because hydrochloric acid is very corrosive and is likely to ruin jewelry and other metals if used incorrectly.
 (I rinsed the meteorite in much water after the test.)

 I tried the test also on a sawn face of an ordinary (H group) chondrite and also obtained a positive result.

 So, what do you do?
 Hydrochloric acid is available to consumers is building supply stores as “muriatic acid.”
 It’s used to clean mortar off masonry, among other things.
-It’s extremely nasty stuff, and> may not be available in quantities less than a gallon, which is enough to ruin a significant portion of your car.
+It’s extremely nasty stuff, and may not be available in quantities less than a gallon, which is enough to ruin a significant portion of your car.
 Dilute it 50-to-1.
 The test won’t work if the solution is too acidic.
 Dilute battery acid (sulfuric acid) would probably also work.
 Some liquid toilet bowl cleaners contain acids strong enough to dissolve metal.
 They’re usually already colored, however.
-I’m going to try simple vinegar or lemon juice, which are weak acids.